-William Ramsey directed MITES from 1988 until his death in 1995.
+William H. Ramsey directed MITES from 1988 until his death in 1995.
 The William H. Ramsey MITES Fund is a fitting tribute to honor his commitment to mentor and inspire young people, particularly from underrepresented minority groups, to excellence and leadership in STEM.
-This endowed fund enables us to consistently deliver a quality program by mitigating annual fluctuations in contributions.Give to the William Ramsey MITES fund
+This endowed fund enables us to consistently deliver a quality program by mitigating annual fluctuations in contributions.Give to the William H. Ramsey MITES Fund

 Wesley L. Harris Fund

 Wesley L. Harris, PhD, is Charles Stark Draper Professor of Aeronautics and Astronautics at MIT.
-He was the first African-American to be named department head in the MIT School of Engineering.
-He believes the relationship between a faculty mentor and their student is one that requires mutual respect and trust.Give to the Wesley Harris fund
+The first African American to be named department head in the MIT School of Engineering, he believes the relationship between a faculty mentor and their student is one that requires mutual respect and trust.Give to the Wesley L. Harris Fund

 Engineering Outreach Endowed Fund

-Gifted by alumni and friends to establish an endowed fund to support the activities and operations of MITES in providing enriching science and engineering experiences to students underrepresented in STEM.Give to the Engineering Outreach Endowment fund
+Alumni and friends gifted this fund to establish an endowed fund to support the activities and operations of MITES in providing enriching science and engineering experiences to students underrepresented in STEM.Give to the Engineering Outreach Endowment Fund

 Individual program funds support this fiscal year’s students.
-Every year, we receive applications from many more qualified students than we can serve, but with your gift, we can offer more opportunities.
+Every year, we receive applications from many more qualified students than we can serve.
+With your gift, we can offer more opportunities.

-- MITES Summer: This intense six-week program immerses rising high school seniors from across the country in life at MIT during the summer.
-Students take academically rigorous math, science and humanities courses.
+- MITES Summer: This intensive six-week program immerses rising high school seniors from across the country in life at MIT during the summer.
+Students take academically rigorous math, science, and humanities courses.
 Outside of the classroom, they participate in admissions counseling sessions, lab tours, and social events.

-- MITES Semester: From June through December, rising high school seniors from across the country engage in a hybrid STEM and college preparation program that includes an in-person symposium and week-long conference at MIT.
+- MITES Semester: From June through December, rising high school seniors from across the country engage in a hybrid STEM and college preparation program that includes an in-person symposium and a weeklong conference at MIT.

-- MITES Saturdays: On Saturdays during the academic year, high school students from Boston, Cambridge and Lawrence public schools take hands-on courses that expose them to new areas of science and engineering.
+- MITES Saturdays: On Saturdays during the academic year, high school students from Boston, Cambridge, and Lawrence, MA public schools take hands-on courses that expose them to new areas of science and engineering.
 Students also attend seminars from college admissions and industry professionals.